• Posted on 24 Jun 2026

 Funded by the RACE for 2030 CRC and the Department of Energy, Environment and Climate Action (DEECA), the research aims to support workforce planning for Victoria's energy transition.

 The newly released Victorian Energy Workforce Projections to 2040 report provides a clearer picture of the scale of the workforce required to support the state's energy transformation.
-Importantly, it moves beyond traditional electricity sector workforce forecasting to consider the workers needed in homes, communities, emerging industries and decarbonising ones.
+Importantly, it moves beyond traditional electricity sector workforce forecasting and starts considering the workers needed to decarbonise in homes, communities, transport, and industry.

 The research projects sustained growth in energy-related employment through to 2040.
 Across the sectors modelled, workforce demand is expected to almost double, increasing from around 25,700 workers in 2024 to between 49,200 and 51,700 workers by 2040.